hindman/short-con/README.md

     Pieces = constants('Pieces', xs)
     Pieces = constants('Pieces', tuple(xs))

-By default, `constants()` creates a frozen attrs-based class named `Pieces` and returns an instance of it.
-That instance is immutable enough for most use cases:
+By default, `constants()` creates a frozen attrs-based class of the given name and returns an instance of it.
+That instance is immutable enough for most use
+cases:

     Pieces.QUEEN = 'foobar'   # Fails with attrs.FrozenInstanceError.